tbernacchi/fintech-devops-exam/README.md

 ## Usage

-* To use this solution you need to have the docker installed, the solution created was made using docker 19.03.8;
-* This stack was create using docker-compose, on the currenty directory there is a docker-compose.yml;
-* On the docker-compose.yml it's need to set up BACKEND_HOST variable to the your localhost IP (your machine);
+* It's need to set up BACKEND_HOST variable on docker-compose.yml to your localhost IP;
 * Next:

 ```